slremy/aiforpublichealth.github.io/cfp.md

 * Ethics
 * Fairness and biases

 Submissions are due <b> April 12</b>.
-The submission site will be posted closer to that date..
+The submission site will be posted closer to that date.

 <div class="posts">